Grade Level: 5 (3-5)

 SummaryStudents learn the two main methods to measure earthquakes, the Richter Scale and the Mercalli Scale.
-They make a model of a seismograph—a measuring device that records an earthquake on a seismogram.
-Students also investigate which structural designs are most likely to survive an earthquake.
+Students are challenged by the associated activities to make a model of a seismograph—a measuring device that records an earthquake on a seismogram.
+As well as to investigate which structural designs are most likely to survive an earthquake.
 And, they illustrate an informational guide to the Mercalli Scale.

 Civil, structural, mechanical and materials engineers make sure the structures we rely upon are built strong enough to keep us safe.
 To reduce the number of human injuries and casualties, they research and test new and improved techniques and materials that help structures withstand the tremendous earthquake forces.
 For example, engineers have developed shock absorbers and structure sliders—techniques that isolate the foundation of a building from the ground so the building and the earth move independently.
 They also create monitoring equipment to predict and measure earthquakes and warn surrounding communities.